|

 history, I have no idea how she persuaded a

 bank to loan her the money.
+Although my father had

 his reliability on child support.
-He
+Not

 were extremely dependent on this money.

-Its appearance would allow us to get the
+The check's appearance would allow us to get the

 visit to the grocery store.
-In
+Then came

-years, Dad's monthly check failed to appear.
+years ago, Dad's monthly check failed to appear.

 This was serious.
 Without my father's

-blind-sided, it took her two days to realize
+pay her house note.
+It took her two days to realize

 my father had not sent a November check